mistone/vibe-ltd/content/prelaunch-signup.md

 **Almost finished...**

 We need to confirm your email address.
-To complete the pre-launch signup process, please click the link in the email we just sent you.
+To complete the Beta signup process, please click the link in the email we just sent you.
 Thanks so much!